-Everest Base Camp Trek is one of the famous trekking destinations of trekkers all around the world.
-Nepal is popularly known as the home of the world’s highest peak, Mount Everest, rigidly standing at 8,848 m above the sea level.
+Everest Base Camp Trek is one of the famous trekking destinations for trekkers all around the world.
+Nepal is popularly known as the home of the world’s highest peak, Mount Everest, rigidly standing at 8,848.86 m above sea level.

 Every year thousands of trekking enthusiasts visit Nepal, either just to have a glimpse of Mt.
-Everest aka Sagarmatha or to trek to Everest Base Camp.
+Everest aka Sagarmatha, or to trek Everest Base Camp.

 While trekking to Everest Base Camp, you will walk past different glaciers, scattered villages, and lush Alpine vegetation.

-- Trek to Everest Base Camp altitude 5,550 meters and enjoy the majestic view of the world’s highest peak, Mount Everest (8,848 meters).
+- Trek to Everest Base Camp altitude of 5,550 meters and enjoy the majestic view of the world’s highest peak, Mount Everest (8,848.86 meters).

 - Learn about the Sherpa culture.